ETCLabs/Sound2Light/doc/s2l_changelog.md

 # Sound2Light Change Log

+### Version 0.0.2.1.0.9 - 1 Mar 2017

+- Supports Muting the OSC output of individual channels

 ### Version 0.0.2.1.0.8 - 1 Mar 2017

 - Fixed BPM OSC Messages with a one digit value being interpreted falsely on EOS